HuotChu/square/README.md

 ## Updates
 ### 11/29/2015
 Squobs was dropped, Square.js now actually contains the framework, and there's a minified Square available which is super tiny and crazy fast.
-There's more API documentation coming over the next few weeks.

 #### See changelog for all previous updates.